What is Fractional Distillation?

 Applications of Fractional Distillation

-- Fractional distillation is used for the purification of water as well as separating acetone and water.
+- Fractional distillation is used for the purification of water as well as for separating ethanol and water.

 - Fractional distillation is used in several industries like oil refineries and chemical plants mainly for purification and separation of many organic compounds.